Resolve, Zeiss partner on spatial biology apps that let doctors see inside cells

 The field of spatial biology began to take hold in 2016 with the discovery of new techniques to watch gene expression at the level of individual cells in a process called spatial transcriptomics.
 Nature Methods declared spatially resolved transcriptomics the method of the year.

 Companies like Resolve are developing new techniques for watching proteins called spatial proteomics.
-Resolve calls their specific flavor of technology Molecular Cartography.
+Resolve calls their specific flavor of technology molecular cartography.

 JP Morgan predicts spatial biology could grow into a $2 billion market.
 But more significantly, it could lead to much more sophisticated and comprehensive maps of humans and microbes.